AArnott/CodeGeneration.Roslyn/README.md

 that actually defines `FooA`, and you'll notice it's exactly like `Foo`, just renamed as our code generator defined it to be.

+### Shared Projects

+When using shared projects and partial classes across the definitions of your class in shared and platform projects:

+* The code generation attributes should be applied only to the files in the shared project (or in other words, the attribute should only be applied once per type to avoid multiple generator invocations).
+* The MSBuild:GenerateCodeFromAttributes custom tool must be applied to every file we want to auto generate code from.

 ## Developing your code generator

 Your code generator can be defined in a project in the same solution as the solution with